NILADRI-BANIK/My-Portfolio/README.md

-# My-PortfolioHere's a **professional and elegant** summary version of your `README.md` file with icons, structure, and clear formatting:

----

 # 🌐 My Portfolio

 > A modern, interactive portfolio showcasing creative projects, skills, and experience — designed with smooth animations and elegant visuals.